NIH Undergraduate Scholarship

 - Presentations: In this response of 3000 characters or less, list any STEM/health-related oral or poster presentations you have given during college.
 If you are applying as a freshman, include your presentations from high school.

 - Three references: The email addresses of three references are required.
 Your referees will be notified by email of your request for letters of recommendation only once you submit your completed application.
-While your referees will have until April 2 to submit their letters, you should notify them of your request far in advance and submit your application early to avoid disqualification.
+While your referees will have until a later deadline than yours to submit their letters, you should notify them of your request far in advance and submit your application early to avoid disqualification.
 Two of your letters of recommendation should come from faculty who know you well and can speak in detail about your research skills and academic abilities in science.
 The third letter may come from someone familiar with your co-curricular activities, preferably science related, that indicate leadership potential, communication skills, and organizational abilities.
 Although you may decline to waive access to your letters of recommendation, confidential letters are typically stronger.

 - Unofficial transcripts: Your unofficial transcripts may be uploaded to the online application as part of a non-secure PDF file.
 If selected as a semi-finalist, the UGSP will request copies of your official transcripts, which must include fall and spring grades of the current academic year.